1Password Review 2025: Is It Safe + Worth the Price?

 • Customizable vaults — Allows you to create multiple vaults (for example, you can organize vaults for Personal, Financial, Travel, Work, and Family passwords and data).

-• Password monitoring — Alerts you to passwords that are weak, vulnerable, duplicate, and breached.
+• Password monitoring — Alerts you to weak, vulnerable, duplicate, and breached passwords.

-• Travel Mode — Lets you hide important passwords when you travel outside of your country (1Password is the only password manager that provides this tool).
+• Travel Mode — Lets you hide important passwords when traveling outside your country (1Password is the only password manager that provides this tool).

-1Password’s Individual plan is a very good choice for single users, and 1Password’s Families is the best family plan out there — it allows up to 5 users and it’s the only password manager that has an option to add as many users as you want for a really small additional cost.
-While it’s a bit disappointing that 1Password doesn’t offer a free version or a money-back guarantee, you get a no-risk 14-day free trial to help you decide if 1Password is the best password manager for you.
+1Password’s Individual plan is a very good choice for single users, and 1Password’s Families is the best family plan out there — it allows up to 5 users, and it’s the only password manager that has the option to add as many users as you want for a really small additional cost.
+While it’s a bit disappointing that 1Password doesn’t offer a free version or a money-back guarantee, you get a 14-day free trial (no credit card needed) to help you decide if 1Password is the best password manager for you.

 🏅 Overall Rank #1 out of 50 password managers